radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ADMIN > Access Tokens | View Only

 ### Creating Roles
-Custom roles can be created from Control Panel > Admin > Roles & Permissions.
+Custom roles can be created from Control Panel > Admin > Roles & Permissions tab.
 1. Click **ADD ROLE**.
 2. Enter the role name.
 3. (Optional) select an existing role to quickly clone/assign similar permissions to the new role.